N. Somanna

 Nidyamale Somanna (15 April 1905 – 25 January 1958) was an Indian politician and lawyer.
 He was an Indian National Congress leader in Coorg State and served as the Member of Parliament for the state in the first legislature after the independence of India.

 Personal life

 Born in Bhagamandala on 15 April 1905, N. Somana was the son of N. Ramapa, a civil servant.
-He belonged to the Gowdugal community.
+He belonged to the Arebhashe Gowda community.
 He was schooled at Central High School in Mercara, later studying at St. Aloysius College in Mangalore and Madras Law College.
-He married Subbamma in 1927, the couple had nine children (four sons and five daughters).
+He married Kukkunooru Subbamma in 1927, the couple had nine children (four sons and five daughters).
 He obtained his Bachelor of Law degree in 1930.
 He also obtaining a Bachelor of Arts degree.

 Independence struggle

 N. Somana joined the Indian National Congress after graduating from Law College.
 He supported the khadi movement.
 He took part in the protests against the Simon Commission.
 He went underground during the 1942 Quit India movement to escape arrest.
 He held the post as Vice President of the Coorg District Congress Committee, which worked under the Mysore Pradesh Congress Committee at the time.